ŠŠ Kovas Kaunas

 Kovas Kaunas was a Lithuanian football club from Kaunas.
 It was one of the best Lithuanian football clubs during interbellum.

 History

 Club was founded as LFLS Kaunas (Lietuvos fizinio lavinimosi sąjunga – Lithuanian physical education union) department in Šančiai by Stasys Sabaliauskas.
-On March 11, 1923 it was renamed "Kovas".
-It has also played against Latvian, Estonian, Czechoslovakian, Austrian, Hungarian and other foreign teams.
+On March 11, 1923, it was renamed "Kovas".
+It has also played against Latvian, Estonian, Czechoslovak, Austrian, Hungarian and other foreign teams.
 A. Pankratovas was the last chairman of the club.
 Kovas sports club also cultivated ice hockey, basketball, boxing, table-tennis and other sports.
 After Soviet occupation it was reformed to railwaymen team Lokomotyvas Kaunas.